News Archive for: Friday June 27, 2008 Goto Current News Page|

 OS X Version 10.5.3 (at the time the disk was created)."

-I think this is the same Robert that sent the post in the April 10th news page on Playing Toast 9 created HD-DVD disc images with OS X DVD Player.
+I think this is the same Robert that sent the post in April on playing Toast 9 created HD-DVD disc images with OS X DVD Player.

-(NOTE: I've now posted a separate page with User reports on Toast 9 HD/BD Authoring Plug-in that includes the all reports on this plugin to date, plus later recd ones.)
+(I want to post a separate page with User reports on Toast 9 HD/BD Authoring Plug-in that includes the all reports on this plugin to date, plus later ones.)

 |Return to Accelerate Your Mac!||Top|